-Our Mission
+Our Mission:

-Today and every day we will work together to enable everyone to succeed and become responsible citizens of
+Today and every day we will work together to enable everyone to succeed and become responsible citizens of tomorrow.
+We will encourage independent, creative thinkers and learners.

-Our Values
+Our Values:

 Children will learn in a mutually respectful, happy learning environment, based on patience, fairness, consistency and understanding.